PhilChodrow/PIC16B/syllabus.md

 Homework assignments are one of the primary ways on which you will receive feedback on your code and technical writing in this course.
 Each assignment will ask you to solve one or more problems **and write about them** on your blog (yes, you will have a blog).
 Your writing should be expository in format, so that someone who had not studied this problem before would be able to learn how to solve it from your writing.
 As usual, your write-up should include code with documentation, printed outputs, and expository text.
 Early in the course, we will go over how to turn Jupyter notebooks into posts on your blog.

-The lowest two homework scores will be dropped.
+There are just three homework assignments in this course.
+Each one will stretch over two weeks.
+In the first week, you'll create a draft of your blog post, which you will turn in as a Jupyter Notebook.
+In the second week, you will give feedback on the drafts of your classmates, receive feedback on your own draft, revise your approach, and turn it into a published blog post.

 ### Participation

-During many lecture and discussion sections, I will ask you to work in groups to solve a problem collaboratively.
-You can achieve full participation credit by actively engaging with your group; asking questions; generating ideas; and helping out your team members.

-The lowest four participation scores will be dropped.
+There are a few forms of required participation in PIC16A.
+The primary one is as a reviewer for your peers' drafts of their blog posts.
+In each homework assignment, you will be assigned a small group (rotating each time) of partners whose drafts you will review. **Your reviews will be graded** on thoughtfulness, helpfulness, and clarity, and counted under the Participation grade.

 ### Midterm Exam

-There will be a midterm exam that will cover some core topics related to data analysis, machine learning, and scientific computation.
-The exam will be designed to require approximately 2 hours of effort, and will be available over a specified 24-hour period.
-The exam will be open notes and open internet, but collaboration on the exam is prohibited.
+There will be a week-long "take-home" midterm exam.
+This exam will cover core topics related to the first half of the course.
+The format will be similar to the first stage of a homework assignment.
+I will pose you an extended problem with a list of requirements.
+You will be responsible for solving this problem and turning in the result as a Jupyter Notebook.

-Provided that you obtain a score of 60% or better on the midterm exam, you will be permitted to replace this component of your grade with your grade from the project, in case the project score is higher.
+Provided that you obtain a score of 70% or better on the midterm exam, you will be permitted to replace this component of your grade with your grade from the project, in case the latter is higher.

 ### Project

 The single largest component of your grade is the project.
-During the course of the quarter, you will:
+Over the course of the quarter, you will:

 1. Identify an interesting and relevant problem that can be solved using computational methods.
 2. Acquire data relevant to your problem.